LoyolaChicagoBooks/introcs-csharp/rst/learning-to-problem-solve.rst

 and he can take the separate round of semicolon checking off his list.

 What to do *after* you finish an exercise is important, too.
-The natural thing psychologically, particularly if you had a struggle, is to think, "Whew, outa here!!!!"
+The natural thing psychologically, particularly if you had a struggle, is to think, "Whew, outta here!!!!"

 On something that came automatically or flowed smoothly, that is not a big deal - you will probably get it just as fast the next time.
-If you had a hard time and only eventually got to success, you may be doing yourself a disservice with "Whew, outa here!!!"
+If you had a hard time and only eventually got to success, you may be doing yourself a disservice with "Whew, outta here!!!"

 We have already mentioned how not everything is equally important, and some things are more important to keep in your head than others.
 The same applies to all the steps in solving